-Clearly, Technology practical work forms a large part of the assessment of all these courses and therefore has a significant impact on the final grade.
+Clearly, Technology practical work forms a large part of the assessment and therefore has a significant impact on the final grade.
 Therefore, a large amount of lesson time is dedicated to practical work to enable you to complete your work to a high standard.
 The department has worked hard to organise this work into manageable components to help you to achieve a high level of success in your chosen area of Technology.